MicLieg/LinuxGSM-Docs/steamcmd/steam-master-server.md

 LinuxGSM can check that supported game servers are listed on the steam master server.
 This is useful for confirming that the server is actually registering and to help diagnose issues.

-You can check that your server is listed on the master server by using `./gameserver details`&#x20;
+You can check that your server is listed on the master server by using `./gameserver details`

 ```
 Master server:    listed
 ```

 {% hint style="info" %}
-Not all game servers support this option but if it does the setting is set to true by default.&#x20;
+Not all game servers support this option but if it does the setting is set to true by default.
 {% endhint %}

 ```